-- Improve pedestrian connection from adjacent HOC property when it redevelops. - Consistent with recommendations elsewhere in the county when properties adjacent to parks redevelop, in lieu of on-site open space require a financial contribution from this property owner for park improvements in or near the Plan area at the time of development. - Redevelopment of adjacent properties should relate to and engage the park and ensure that park edges are attractive, for example, do not locate parking lots or dumpsters immediately adjacent to the park. - Investigate options and opportunities to create more shade for park users and especially for athletic field spectators. - Engage residents and community stakeholders to identify an appropriate long-term lease for the currently vacant park activity building, one that complements the park and addresses community needs and interests.
+- Improve pedestrian connection from adjacent HOC property when it redevelops.
+If the redevelopment provides an upgraded, publicly accessible connection on-site it may be factored into the financial contribution for parks. - Consistent with recommendations for redevelopment of properties adjacent to parks elsewhere in the county and Section 59-6.3.6.C of the Zoning Ordinance, when properties adjacent to parks redevelop, in lieu of on site open space require a financial contribution from this property owner for park improvements in or near the Plan area instead of requiring open space on-site at the time of redevelopment.
+If the project provides 25% or more Moderately Priced Dwelling Units (MPDUs) or other regulated affordable housing that is exempt from development impact taxes, the contribution may be reduced proportionally. - Redevelopment of adjacent properties should relate to and engage the park and ensure that park edges are attractive, for example, do not locate parking lots or dumpsters immediately adjacent to the - Investigate options and opportunities to create more shade for park users and especially for athletic field spectators. - Engage residents and community stakeholders to identify an appropriate long-term lease for the currently vacant park activity building, one that complements the park and addresses community needs and interests.